|

 19 Truman Road, Padfield Park, Pinetown

-Core business offering: Supplier of infrared photoelectric sensors that do not use optical lenses, therefore unaffected by contamination, water (IP67) alignment and vibration; a switch point level switch that can handle 0,5 m build-up; wafer-thin capacitive and inductive sensors; and frame and ring sensors.
+Core business offering: Infrared photoelectric sensors that do not use optical lenses, therefore unaffected by contamination, water (IP67) alignment and vibration; switch point level switch that can handle 0,5 m build-up; wafer-thin capacitive and inductive sensors; frame and ring sensors.

 |